-It's something parents of school-aged kids have asked countless times, and recently The Atlantic asked it, too: Why does the school day end two hours before the workday?
+It's something parents of school-aged kids have asked countless times, and The Atlantic asked it, too: Why does the school day end two hours before the workday?

-The question is the headline of a piece by writer Kara Voght that you've likely seen in your news feeds in recent days.
 Working parents have been sharing the link because for many moms and dads who don't leave work until five o'clock, the question of what to do with their child when the school bell rings at three is constantly looming.

 As Voght points out for The Atlantic, "Seventy-five percent of women with school-age children now work.
 Yet fewer than half of American public schools offer an after-school program," and in many communities the wait-lists for after-school care are frustratingly long.

 According to the After School Alliance, a non-profit dedicated to advocating for after school care, "for every child in an afterschool program, approximately two more children would be enrolled if a program were available to them."

 There simply aren't enough programs or enough spaces for all the kids who need after-school care, and finding alternatives is tough.
 Most nannies aren't lining up to work just a couple of hours per day, and even if parents find a nanny, babysitter or private daycare that can accommodate their schedule (and pick up the children from school or meet them at the bus stop), that kind of care is an expensive solution that's out of reach for most.

 So when parents can't get after-school care through school or community programs, families have to make difficult choices.
 Often, mothers are forced to cut back on their working hours.
 In this way, the gap between the end of the school day and the end of the workday is a factor in the gender wage gap.